Dobprotocol/DOBVALIDATOR/docs/CONTRACTS.md

 DOB Protocol utilizes Stellar Soroban smart contracts to provide trustless project validation and status management.
 This document provides comprehensive documentation for the DOB Validator smart contract.

+**⚠️ Implementation Status**: The contract functions are documented below, but the actual Soroban contract integration is currently in development.
+The current implementation uses payment operations with memos for metadata storage.

 ## Contract Architecture

 ### Core Contract